 The term value chain means all the activities undertaken by companies and employees from the time of origination of product (goods or service) until its ultimate application which, taken together, decide about the value provided by the company to its surroundings.
 The global value chain is distributed among many companies and geographic locations.
 They include e.g. activities such as designing, production, marketing, distribution and end customer support (Kuzniar A., 2017).
-The model of value chain serves the purpose of making the strategic diagnosis of an organisation consisting in locating such activities at the enterprise which contribute most to the company (Bochniarz P. et al., 2015).
+The model of value chain serves the purpose of making the strategic diagnosis of an organisation consisting in locating such activities at the enterprise which contribute most to the competitive advantage of the company, and consequently, translate into the profit generated by the company (Bochniarz P. et al., 2015).